Kid’s Backyard Playgrounds

 Kid’s backyard playgrounds do not have to be painted in loud colors or disruptive to the landscape.
 I think designing play areas that blend in with the geography of the space create the best backdrop for a child to use their imagination.
 I know as a child we could create any fantasy our hearts desired and it was all made up in our mind using whatever tree, playroom or water hole we had at our disposal.
 Who ever decided that loud colors and crazy spinning things worked better than a kid’s own imagination.

-Look how this old tree stump created the most beautiful tree fort.
-As a kid, you just want your own space to act as your stage to create the pretend fantasy for that day, usually brought about from the latest Star Wars movie.
+Look how these tree stumps create the most beautiful jumping fun.
+As a kid, you just want your own space to act as your stage to create the pretend fantasy for that day.

 I think if we design play areas for children that are more organic in nature, they will learn to appreciate the pure beauty nature has to offer.
 I love how this play space is created to look like trees and natural stone.
 Growing up in the 70’s my brother and I would seek out the biggest banyan tree we could find and with all it’s twist and turns we could play for hours upon hours.